Brain Health Facts

 - Cognitive health – how well you think, learn and remember

 - Motor function – how well you make and control your movements, including balance

 - Emotional function – how well you interpret and respond to emotions (both pleasant and unpleasant)

 - Tactile function – how well you feel and respond to sensations of touch, including pleasure, pain and temperature.

 Brain health can be affected by age-related changes in the brain; injuries, such as stroke or traumatic brain injury; mood disorders, like depression, substance abuse or addiction; and diseases, like Alzheimer’s disease.

 While some factors affecting brain health cannot be changed, research suggests there are steps to help maintain brain health as you age, including:

-- Reduce and manage your risk for cardiovascular diseases by managing your blood pressure, weight, and cholesterol levels.
+- Reducing and managing the risk for cardiovascular diseases by managing blood pressure, weight, and cholesterol levels;

-- Regularly discuss any noticeable changes in your cognitive abilities or memory with family members.
-Ask them to tell you and your doctor about the changes they may have noticed.
+- Regularly discussing any noticeable changes in cognitive abilities or memory with family members;

-- Regularly review with your physician the health conditions you have and the medications and supplements you take that may impact your cognitive health.
+- Regularly reviewing current health conditions with a physician and talking about any medications and supplements being taken that may impact cognitive health;